ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers before 1pm.
-Mostly cloudy, with a high near 75.
-South southeast wind 7 to 18 mph, with gusts as high
+Partly sunny, with a high near 75.
+South southeast wind 9 to 18 mph, with gusts as high
          as 31 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>